-Board of Directors Effectiveness Evaluation in FY03/24 Scope of evaluation All directors and corporate auditors 1 Questionnaire submitted to evaluation targets ▶ Process 29 questions evaluated on a five-point scale / Comments and requests are entered for each item / Responses sent directly to external consultants to ensure anonymity 2 Outside consultants provide reports Differences in responses between TSUZUKI officers and outside officers, directors and corporate auditors, and previous and latest questionnaires are compared and reasons behind these differences are analyzed / Issues that require tackling to improve Board 3 Reported to Board of Directors for discussion Analysis results and issues are reported by the Board of Directors Secretariat / Responses to issues are discussed Main evaluation Performance monitoring and management team evaluations Board of Directors composition and management Management and business strategies | Business ethics and risk management Evaluation results Overall scores The average score for all items was 4.1 (out of 5), exceeding the level of "4: Somewhat effective and appropriate."
-Positive evaluations (scores of 5 or 4) accounted for 83.8% of the total, with negative evaluations (scores of 2 or 1) making up only 6.9% of the total From the overall scores, we confirmed that the effectiveness of our Board of Directors is generally maintained. ▶ Future initiatives We are making efforts to resolve the following issues identified in evaluation results with the aim of increasing Board of Directors efficacy.
-Developing risk evaluation processes
+Board of Directors Effectiveness Evaluation in FY03/24 Scope of evaluation All directors and corporate auditors All directors and corporate auditors Process 1 Questionnaire submitted to evaluation targets 29 questions evaluated on a five-point scale / Comments and requests are entered for each item / Responses sent directly to external consultants to ensure anonymity 2 Outside consultants provide reports Differences in responses between TSUZUKI officers and outside officers, directors and corporate auditors, and previous and latest questionnaires are compared and reasons behind these differences are analyzed / Issues that require tackling to improve Board effectiveness are extracted 3 Reported to Board of Directors fo Analysis results and issues are reported b Secretariat / Response es to issues are discussed Main evaluation items Board of Directors composition an d management Performance monit oring and management team evaluations Management and business strategies Business ethics an d risk management Dialogues with shareholders, etc. Evaluation results summary Overall scores The average score for all items was 4.1 (out of 5), exceeding the level of "4: Somewhat effective and appropriate."
+Positive evaluations (scores of 5 or 4) accounted for 83.8% of the total, with negative evaluations (scores of 2 or 1) making up only 6.9% of the total.
+From the overall scores, we confirmed that the effectiveness of our Board of Directors is generally maintained.
+Future initiatives We are making efforts to resolve the following issues identified in evaluation results with the aim of increasing Board of Directors efficacy.
+Monitoring each business unit in line with the medium-term management plan, etc. Enhancing discussions on management and business strategies Monitoring development of CEO candidates Developing risk evaluation processes Providing non-financial information appropriately